-Written and directed by British maverick Alan Parker (‘Midnight Express’, ‘Pink Floyd The Wall’, ‘Mississippi Burning’) adapted from the novel ‘Falling Angel’ by William Hjortsberg ‘Angel Heart’ is a mystery pastiche of hardboiled detective film noir and psychological supernatural occult horror.
+Written and directed by British maverick Alan Parker (‘Midnight Express’, ‘Pink Floyd The Wall’, ‘Mississippi Burning’) and adapted from the novel ‘Falling Angel’ by William Hjortsberg, ‘Angel Heart’ is a mystery pastiche of hardboiled detective film noir and psychological supernatural occult horror.

 Very stylish the movie is dripping in atmosphere with shocking imagery, wonderful cinematography and an excellent blues/jazz soundtrack.
 It is chock full of great highly memorable scenes thanks to a tight script and innovative direction and a career best turn from Mickey Rourke in a breath-taking performance playing the character of a seedy, unpleasant and shabby looking private detective.
 The ever-brilliant Robert De Niro supports Rourke greatly and when the two are on screen together, it is an awe-inspiring display of method acting competition.

 The film starts in Brooklyn, New York, 1955.
 Private investigator Harry Angel (Rourke) is hired by the eccentric and mysterious aristocrat Louis Cyphre (De Niro) for a missing persons case to locate a once popular singer - big band crooner Johnny Favourite.
 Favourite owes a great debt to Cyphre who does not explicitly disclose the details of this to Angel.
 He goes on to tell him that badly injured in World War II and hospitalized Johnny Favourite had a severe neurological trauma.
 He tells him that the hospital may have falsified Favourite’s records and asks him to find out what happened.